 On Saturday only, all martial arts students have a choice to wear either their full uniform or their uniform pants with a West Coast Taekwondo T-shirt (or any other martial arts T-Shirt) and their belt.

 We expect our students to give their best effort.
-Technique at the early stages of training Is not as important as a positive attitude.
+Technique at the early stages of training is not as important as a positive attitude.
 If a student tries hard, is respectful and has a good attitude, they will develop better technique over time because they are listening and learning.

 Each stripe is earned in class for achieving a short term goal that breaks up the requirements for advancement from one belt to the next.
 At the higher ranks it may take longer to earn certain stripes because the form and other skills are more challenging.

 Sparring gear allows us to practice the techniques we have learned in our class in a safe environment.
 By putting on this gear, we can practice speed, power, timing, and distance without hurting other people.
-Only red, TU branded sparring gear is allowed.

 Our sparring gear consists of: